These popsicle stick snowman ornaments are a simple snowman craft , easy enough for toddlers and preschoolers to make

-By using free or cheap essentials as the “bones” for your kids’ craft projects, you’ll can hit the dollar store for a few key craft supplies like googly eyes, foam shapes, pompoms, gems, paints, glue and pipe cleaners, and you’ll be able to craft right along with us.
+Use free or cheap essentials as the “bones” for your kids’ craft projects, and hit the dollar store for a few key craft supplies like googly eyes, foam shapes, pompoms, gems, paints, glue and pipe cleaners, and you’ll be able to craft right along with us.

 Supplies needed for our popsicle stick snowman ornaments: